martinlarsalbert/PHD_literature_review/The red thread....md

 [[Paper 1 Analysis of roll damping model scale data]] [[Paper 2 System identification of Vessel Manoeuvring Models]]

+Structure and workflow of the appended papers to achieve the thesis objectives.
 ```mermaid
 flowchart TD